shirotak/pancancer_hrd_analysis/README.md

 # pancancer_hrd_analysis
 This is a project page of "The utility of homologous recombination deficiency biomarkers across cancer types".

 All processed data and codes to reproduce the main results of the work are available here.
 Other codes for preprocessing public or restricted-access data are available from the corresponding author upon reasonable request.
 ___
 ## Requirement
 #### Python 3.7
 - numpy
 - scipy
+- pandas
 - scikit-learn
 - matplotlib
 - seaborn